-Students must be admitted into the university before registering for this program.
+Students must be admitted into the university before registering for the Nursing Education certificate program.

 |Master’s degree in nursing|

 GNRS 660Theories of Teaching and Instruction